luisvinicius167/create-tab/README.md

 /**
  * @name createTab
  * type Function
- * @description Show an notification
+ * @description Create one Tab automatically
  * @param {String} tabID The id of the tab links elements
  * @param {String} tabContentId The id of the content tab view
  * return void